Riomaggiore Italy Travel Guide

 For those with more time, Riomaggiore serves as an excellent base for broadening your Italian journey to other iconic regions.

 A favored extension for many Italy visitors.
-From Gateway To cinque terre, non-stop trains to Florence Santa Maria Novella take about 2-2.5 hours.
+From Gateway To cinque terre, non-stop trains that go to Florence Santa Maria Novella take about 2-2.5 hours.
 Spend time exploring Renaissance art, historic architecture, and the culinary delights of Tuscany.

 From La Spezia, high-speed trains link to Milan Centrale (about 3 hours).
 Milan offers fashion, design, and cultural attractions, and acts as a gateway to the stunning Italian Lakes.